 The FDA has provided additional information to blood establishments on its website.

-A: At this time, the FDA does not recommend using laboratory tests to screen blood.
+A: The FDA does not recommend using laboratory tests to screen blood.
 Someone who has symptoms of COVID-19, including fever, cough, and shortness of breath, is not healthy enough to donate blood.
 Standard screening processes already in place will mean that someone with these symptoms will not be allowed to donate.

-A: If you are healthy and interested in donating blood, the FDA encourages you to contact a local donation center to make an appointment.
+A: It is imperative that eligible individuals continue to donate blood and blood components, including source plasma, during the pandemic.
+If you are healthy and interested in donating blood, the FDA encourages you to contact a local donation center to make an appointment.
 One way to make a difference during a public health emergency is to donate blood if you are able.

 - AABB: www.aabb.org; +1.301.907.6977